A WORLD FIRST

 The process leading to the designation of the International Dark Sky Reserve has contributed to the development of strong regional expertise in outdoor lighting management.
 The implementation of regulations for outdoor lighting and the involvement of the 34 municipalities of the Reserve strongly contributed to the adequate control and reduction of light pollution, which had greatly increased in previous decades.
 Thanks to the initial conversion of thousands of luminaires, light pollution at the core of the Reserve has been reduced by more than a third while saving nearly 2 gigawatt-hour of electricity per year for the region.

-Following the creation of the Mont-Mégantic IDSR, new International Dark Sky Reserves certified by IDA have been created around the world.
+Following the creation of the Mont-Mégantic International Dark Sky Reserve, new reserves certified by IDA have been created around the world.
 In addition, many cities and parks have followed the pioneering city of Flagstaff in Arizona and the Natural Bridges National Monument in Utah and are now part of the Dark Sky movement.

 WHAT IS AN IDSR ?